decagondev/tech-writer/README.md

   Updated the docstring of the `random_numbers` function in `api.py` to provide more details on the process of generating random numbers and returning them as a JSON response.
   Additionally, clarified the purpose and functionality of the debug mode in the `random_numbers` function.

+- Added an Express server to the project with functionality similar to the Python Flask server, including a route to generate a list of random integers and serve them as a JSON response.
+  **Changes in server.js:**

+  Created a route handler for GET requests to the /random endpoint to generate and return a list of 10 random integers between 1 and 100 as a JSON response.
+It listens on port 3000.

 Feel free to explore the new functionality and continue enhancing your AI agent!